Posted by Drew Estelle on Jul 27, 2018 2:21:26 PM

 How to Reduce Cart Abandonment and Get Paid

-However, that excitement tends to die down after a little while and the reality sets in that most of those customers may never actually pay for what they threw into their cart in the heat of the moment.
+However, the sad reality is that most of those customers may never actually pay for what they threw into their cart in the heat of the moment.
 An average of 69% of online carts are being abandoned by users.
 What can you do to mitigate this?

 Set cart expirations